->

-> spills, slips and breaks that will result in direct exposure to
+Improving operational ergonomics is definitely beneficial to all pharmacy personnel as it assures fewer spills, slips, and breaks that will result in direct exposure to hazardous materials.

->

-> Pharmacists can also be subject to abuse by clients or fellow co-workers.
+Pharmacists can also be subject to abuse by clients or fellow co-workers.
 Workers should be educated about violence awareness and avoidance, and know procedures for de-escalation.
 Management should also address troubles promptly.

 Contact our headquarters to learn more about our newest solutions on the personnel protection field 1.800.418.9289